Regional rise of Islamists fraught with challenges

 Banned for decades until Hosni Mubarak's ouster in the face of popular protest last year, the Brotherhood claimed victory on Monday for its presidential candidate Mohamed Morsy in a runoff against his military rival Ahmed Shafik.

-But a sweeping legal manoeuvre by Cairo's military rulers made clear the generals planned to keep control for now, even if Shafik's counter-claim that he had won the poll proved justified.
+But a sweeping legal maneuver by Cairo's military rulers made clear the generals planned to keep control for now, even if Shafik's counter-claim that he had won the poll proved justified.

 Since emerging from the shadows, the Brotherhood has shown it can draw votes, but remains stuck in a high-stakes game for Egypt's future against an opponent with the power and the will to change the rules when deemed necessary.